ulrischa/js_to_bookmarklet_action/README.md

 - Updates an HTML file by replacing the `href` of a specific link element.
 - Automatically commits and pushes the changes to the repository.

+## For What?
+Use this if you want to host a bookmarklet install html page on github pages.
+You can work with your JS and push it as usual.

 ## Usage

 To use this Action, add it to your workflow file: